Chickenhare and the Secret of the Groundhog: Development

-In December 2023, nWave, revealed that the studio had begun production. a sequel to Chickenhare and the Hamster of Darkness.
-This is the film nWave's president, Matthieu Zeller, was referring to when he revealed the news.
+In December 2023, nWave, revealed that the studio had begun production on a sequel to Chickenhare and the Hamster of Darkness.

 Writing

-That was the first time we had been able to work on a fantasy world and a complete world-building.
-So that is very exciting, very positive and having a world as original as this is so unique.
-We wanted to work on these characters, having new characters, new worlds, and new places where they will travel.
+The new installment went through three different scripts before the filmmakers settled on the final plot.

 Release

 Chickenhare and the Secret of the Groundhog premiered at the Annecy International Animated Film Festival on June 12, 2025.
+It was later released on Angel Studios' streaming platform in the United States on September 3, 2026.

+Reception

+Box office

+As of December 14, 2025, Chickenhare and the Secret of the Groundhog has surpassed 830,000 admissions in France and over 1 million admissions across Europe.